 On July 30, 2020, the California Supreme Court issued a decision in the case of Alameda County Deputy Sheriffs' Association et al. v.
 Alameda County Employees' Retirement Association and Board of Retirement of ACERA ("Alameda").
-SCERS is in the process of making corrections during the 2022-23 fiscal year.
+SCERS processed corrections during the 2022-23 fiscal year.
+SCERS is in the process of making additional corrections during the 2023-24 fiscal year.
 SCERS determined that the contribution and pension payment adjustments, in aggregate, will be immaterial to the System.

-SCERS' FIDUCIARY RESPONSIBILITIES
+SCERS' Fiduciary Responsibilities